actix/actix-website/docs/static-files.md

 ## Directory

-To serve files from specific directories and sub-directories, `Files` can be used. `Files` must be registered with an `App::service()` method, otherwise it will be unable to serve sub-paths.
+To serve files from specific directories and sub-directories, [`Files`][files] can be used. `Files` must be registered with an `App::service()` method, otherwise it will be unable to serve sub-paths.

 <CodeBlock example="static-files" file="directory.rs" section="directory" />

 By default files listing for sub-directories is disabled.
 Attempt to load directory listing will return _404 Not Found_ response.
-To enable files listing, use [_Files::show_files_listing()_][showfileslisting] method.
+To enable files listing, use [`Files::show_files_listing()`][showfileslisting] method.

 Instead of showing files listing for directory, it is possible to redirect to a specific index file.
-Use the [_Files::index_file()_][indexfile] method to configure this redirect.
+Use the [`Files::index_file()`][indexfile] method to configure this redirect.

 ## Configuration